Sparky Moves and the Octopus Consortium

 Class begins with chair exercises for strength, dexterity and control of the core body with foot and arm isolations.

-Rhythmic perception and careful weight placement of the hips, knees and feet.
+Rhythmic perception, careful weight placement and alignment of the hips, knees and feet to prepare for complex phrases of movement to music.

 Movement memory retention and repetition of musical phrases.

-2. Mindful walking and movement with the Octopus Consortium for balance, weight transference, gestural contact and connection within spatial awarenesss.
+2. (10 minutes) Mindful walking and movement at the Ballet Barre for core body control, balance, weight transference, gestural contact and connection within spatial awarenesss.

 TERM 1